artsy/artsy.github.io/source/_posts/2014-09-05-we-open-sourced-our-isomorphic-javascript-website.markdown

 ![May The Force be With You](/images/2014-09-05-we-open-sourced-our-isomorphic-javascript-website/force.png)

+Today we're happy to annouce we've open sourced the entire Artsy.net web app, [Force](https://github.com/artsy/force-public).

-At Artsy we've been in the process of re-writing our entire web front-end to move off Rails and on to a [Node.js](http://nodejs.org/) stack that shares Javascript code and rendering between the server and client, otherwise known as [Isomorphic Javascript](http://nerds.airbnb.com/isomorphic-JavaScript-future-web-apps/).
-We've successfully fully migrated to this new stack and not only have we open sourced our boilerplate, [Ezel](http://ezeljs.com),  but we've gone a step further.
+Over the past few months, we've rewritten our entire web front-end to move off Rails and on to a [Node.js](http://nodejs.org/) stack that shares Javascript code and rendering between the server and client, otherwise known as [Isomorphic Javascript](http://nerds.airbnb.com/isomorphic-JavaScript-future-web-apps/).
+After migrating to this new stack, we opensourced our boilerplate, [Ezel](http://ezeljs.com), and have now gone a step further and open sourced Artsy.net.

-Today we're happy to announce the entire Artsy.net desktop web app, [Force](https://github.com/artsy/force-public), is completely open source!

 <!-- more -->

-Hopefully this serves as an example of how we structured a large [Ezel](http://ezeljs.com) project.
-Unfortunately due to image licensing issues we cannot open up the Artsy API and therefore this repo currently can't serve as an actual runnable clone of our website.
-However, we'll continue to merge our production code into it and if you have any questions feel free to hit us up on twitter: [@craigspaeth](https://twitter.com/craigspaeth), [@dzucconi](https://twitter.com/dzucconi), [@zamiang](https://twitter.com/zamiang).

-## We learned a couple things
+## Isomorphic vs Monlithic

 Our transition to an isomorphic Javascript stack has been very successful albeit with some speed bumps.
 If you're interested in the details we've written [a blog post](http://artsy.github.io/blog/2013/11/30/rendering-on-the-server-and-client-in-node-dot-js/), given a talk at [Node on the Road](https://www.joyent.com/developers/videos/node-js-on-the-road-nyc-craig-spaeth-brennan-moore) (slides [here](http://www.slideshare.net/craigspaeth/artsy-node-on-the-roady-slides)), and another more extensive talk at [this meetup](http://www.hakkalabs.co/articles/monolithic-to-distributed-how-artsy-transitioned-from-ruby-on-rails-to-node-js-and-isomorphic-javascript#).

+In short, moving to a couple of Node servers on Heroku, we cut our pageload in half and our tests take about 5 minutes (down from 5 hours).
+Performance numbers aside, our real win was dramatically improved development speed due to some architecture decisions we made.

 ## Modularity